cesar-ilharco/acl-2020/_pages/calls/papers.md

 of the anonymity period if possible.
 Alternatively, you may consider submitting your work to the Computational Linguistics journal, which does not require anonymization and has a track for "short" (i.e., conference-length) papers.<br/>

+<h3>Instructions for Double-Blind Review</h3>
+<p align="justify">As the reviewing will be blind, papers must not include authors' names and affiliations.
+Furthermore, self-references that reveal the author's identity, e.g., "We previously showed (Smith, 1991) ..." must be avoided.
+Instead, use citations such as "Smith previously showed (Smith, 1991) ..."
+Papers that do not conform to these requirements will be rejected without review.</p>
+<p align="justify">Papers should not refer, for further detail, to documents that are not available
+to the reviewers.
+For example, do not omit or redact important citation information to preserve anonymity.
+Instead, use third person or named reference to this work, as described above ("Smith showed" rather than "we showed").</p>
+<p align="justify">Papers may be accompanied by a resource (software and/or data) described
+in the paper, but these resources should be anonymized as well.</p>

 <h2>Multiple Submission Policy</h2>
 <p align="justify">ACL-IJCNLP 2021 will not consider any paper that is under review